What and where is the Historic Glenn Dale Hospital redevelopment site?

-The proposed plan will present a number of development concepts that include existing context land uses, plans and accompanying densities, construction type and square footage of buildings.
+The recommended plan will present a number of development concepts that include existing context land uses, plans and accompanying densities, construction type and square footage of buildings.
 It will also include vehicular/pedestrian circulation, parking, open space, amenities and infrastructure.

 Will the historic buildings be preserved?

 To the extent possible the reuse of the existing buildings will be incorporated into the proposed plan.
 The proposed plan must conform with the Secretary of Interior’s Standards for Rehabilitation, which requires minimal change to the defining characteristics of historic buildings, their site, and environment.

 Will new zoning and entitlements will be required for the redevelopment?

 Yes.
 The Property is currently zoned O-S: Open Space, which provides for areas of low-intensity residential development.
 A special exception would be required for the historic adaptive reuse / planned retirement community.
 The steps to obtain the entitlements that would allow the site to be redeveloped, include but are not limited to:

 - Detailed site plan and a concept plan that includes density, capacity, and uses